KChantal/SignBridge/README.md

 SignBridge is an early-stage project being developed in close collaboration with members of the D/deaf and hard-of-hearing community.

-With key focus is on accessibility, real usability, and inclusion, and true, lived experience at the very heart of the process, and a vital part of any development of the app.
+With key focus on accessibility, real usability, inclusion, and true, lived experience at the very heart of the process, and a vital part of any development of the app.

 Feedback and ideas are welcome - please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.